 The objective of this work item is to specify data collection enhancement in NR for SON/MDT purpose.

-The specific objectives of this work are:
+The specific objectives of this work item are:

-- Support of data collection for SON features, including “left-over” features (i.e. MR-DC CPAC and MRO successful PScell change report, fast MCG recovery, NR-U) and MRO enhancement for inter-system handover voice fallback [RAN3, RAN2]
+- Support of data collection for SON features, including inter-RAT Successful Handover Report (SHR), MRO for MR-DC SCG failure scenario/CPAC, successful PScell change report, MRO [and UL MLB?] for NR-U, and MRO for inter-system handover voice fallback [RAN3, RAN2]

 - Specification of the UE reporting necessary to enhance the mobility parameter tuning [RAN2].

 - Specification of the inter-node information exchange, including possible enhancements to interfaces [RAN3]

-- Support of SON/MDT enhancements for RACH enhancements, NPN.
+- Support of SON/MDT enhancements for fast MCG recovery, F1AP enhancement for RACH report, [SN RACH report for (NG)EN-DC and NE-DC cases], NR-U and NPN.
 [RAN3, RAN2]

+((Note by Moderator: what do we do with [UHI transfer during CHO] ?
+Anyway, low prio/supported only by one (?) company))

+((Note by Moderator: select between these two or combine to a single meaningful one – the second had more supporters in the Intermediate round))

-- Support of signaling based logged MDT override protection to address the scenario where the signaling based MDT configured in LTE, the UE comes to connected in NR.[RAN2, RAN3]
+Support of signaling based logged MDT overwrite protection to address the scenario where the signaling based MDT is configured in E-UTRA, and the UE connects to NR before the measurement is reported.
+[RAN2, RAN3]

+((OR))

+For signaling based logged MDT, specify mechanisms to minimize loss of logged data in the following scenarios [RAN2, RAN3]:

+UE reselects to NR while logged measurements are collected (after logged MDT configuration in LTE)

+UE reselects to NR after logged measurements are collected and before uploading the logged MDT report.

 If needed, co-operate with RAN1, SA2, SA5, CT4.

-Editor’s Note1: Details of Rel-17 leftover are to be further refined before Rel-18 SON/MDT WI starts, e.g., RAN#95 or RAN#96.

-Editor’s Note2: Whether to include LTE MDT improvement (UE’s height location) is to be decided later based on R17 progress in RAN2.

-Editor’s Note3: More Rel-16/17 new features are not precluded in this WI which are to be decided before Rel-18 SON/MDT WI starts, e.g., RAN#95 or RAN#96.

-Editor’s Note4: All the editor notes in the WID are to be removed before the Rel-18 SON/MDT WI starts, e.g., at RAN#95 or RAN#96.

 4.2 Objective of Performance part WI